 Targeted Optimization Recommendations

 There is another way to address shopping cart abandonment rate basing on geo-IP - tailor unique shopping experience for every region specifically.
+Understanding different customer segments can be further enhanced by creating customer groups.

 Geo-merchandising